-The Snapper Grouper sector comprises the wild and farmed snapper (Lutjanidae family) and grouper (Serranidae family) species.
+The snapper and grouper sector comprises the wild and farmed snapper (Lutjanidae family) and grouper (Serranidae family) species.
 Most snapper and grouper species are coastal demersal fish, generally associated to hard-bottom habitats (rocky or reef areas).
 Both snapper and grouper are highly valuable fish for the US, European, and some Asian markets.
 These species are generally traded live, fresh (or chilled), or frozen.

-The T75 sector report for snapper and grouper details the state of the sector.
-Based on 2014 production data, 73,000 tonnes, or 8 percent of the global production, are currently considered sustainable or improving, using publicly available information on MSC status and FIP progress ratings reviewed in early October 2017.
+The T75 sector report for snapper and grouper details the sustainability status of the sector.
+Based on 2014 production data, about 147,000 tonnes (16 percent) of global production are currently considered sustainable or improving, using publicly available information on MSC status and FIP progress ratings reviewed in August 2019.

-Engagement with two existing Supply Chain Roundtables (SRs) that focus on Indonesia and Mexico could feasibly move an additional 26 percent of global production into the sustainable or improving categories by 2020, combining with the current sustainable or improving production to generate a total of 34 percent.
+Engagement with two existing Supply Chain Roundtables (SRs) that focus on Indonesia and Mexico could feasibly move an additional 14 percent of global production into the sustainable or improving categories, which, combined with the current sustainable or improving production, would result in a total of 30 percent.

-The Indonesia Snapper and Grouper SR focuses on the world largest supplier of snapper and grouper.
-Primarily comprised of US importers of Indonesian snapper and grouper, although one Indonesia-based supplier (who supplies to domestic retailers) recently joined the SR, current participation is adequate to allow some forward progress.
-However, in order to achieve the T75 goals for Indonesia, this SR must undergo extensive expansion to include more US-based importers, more Indonesia-based suppliers, and suppliers to other markets in Asia.
-The mostly artisanal and geographically distributed nature of the fisheries requires a co-management approach, which will require investments in basic fisheries management, such as data gathering, capacity building, monitoring, assessments, formal identification, and licensing of fishers, etc. These improvements are required at a national level to truly effect change; thus, national-level FIP is seen as a key tool, and two national-level FIPs are currently under development for snapper and grouper in Indonesia.
+The Indonesia Snapper and Grouper SR focuses on the world’s largest suppliers of snapper and grouper, primarily US importers of Indonesian snapper and grouper, although one Indonesia-based supplier (which supplies to domestic retailers) recently joined.
+While current participation is adequate to allow some forward progress on sustainability, in order to achieve the T75 goals for Indonesia, this SR must expand to include more US-based importers, more Indonesia-based suppliers, and suppliers to other markets in Asia.
+The mostly artisanal and widely geographically distributed nature of the fisheries requires a co-management approach, which will require investments in basic fisheries management, such as data gathering, capacity building, monitoring, assessments, formal identification, and licensing of fishers, etc. These improvements must be made at a national level to truly effect change.
+Thus, development of national-level FIPs is a key tool, and two national-level FIPs are currently under development for snapper and grouper in Indonesia.

 The Mexican Seafood SR is comprised of US-based importers of Mexican seafood products.
 The primary goal of the SR is to encourage vendors in Mexico to participate in efforts to improve the national fishery management system in Mexico, but there is also interest in catalyzing improvement efforts for some of the most commonly imported species, including snapper and grouper.
 The current focus is on snapper and grouper in the Gulf of Mexico.
 Pacific snapper and grouper fishery products largely remain in Mexico and are outside the scope of influence of the current SR membership, but improvement efforts in Pacific fisheries are underway and are being led by domestic Mexican NGOs.

 The key to closing the gap to T75 is to successfully engage new markets and production industries, primarily in Southeast Asia.
 The snapper and grouper aquaculture industries must also be engaged.
 This is unlikely to occur on a scale large enough to be effective with respect to T75 by 2020.